fscelliott/docsdonewell/_posts/2025-05-13-ai-assisted-docs.md

 1. I authored the reference docs for the custom operator myself, using the unit tests and comments in the operator's pull request.

 2. I asked Claude to author the reference docs.
-As a baseline, I gave it the code delcaring the operator's functionality.
-Beyond that I provided varying levels of context:
+As a baseline, I gave it the code declaring the operator's functionality.
+Beyond that, I provided varying levels of context:
    1. I prompted with zero additional context
-   2. I prompted with the context of Claude's project knowledge of my documentation
+   2. I prompted with my documentation as context  (in Claude's project knowledge)
    3. I prompted with the context of Claude's project knowledge + specific examples of my reference documentation for other JsonLogic custom operators.

 Prompt #3 was the most successful, but none of these prompts returned satisfactory results.
-For comparison, here's my docs, versus the most successful prompt
+For comparison, here's my docs, versus the results of the most successful prompt.

 ## The handcrafted docs